Saint Anthony of Padua Church (Barotac Nuevo, Iloilo)

-The Saint Anthony of Padua Church, also called as Barotac Nuevo Church is located in the municipality of Barotac Nuevo, Iloilo, Philippines under the Archdiocese of Jaro.
+Saint Anthony of Padua Parish Church, commonly known as Barotac Nuevo Church, is a Roman Catholic church in the municipality of Barotac Nuevo, Iloilo, Philippines under the Archdiocese of Jaro.
 It was declared as a National Historic Landmark in 1998 under the leadership of Monsignor Jesus Enojo assisted by Congressman Narciso Montfort.
 The present church was completed in 1910 under the guidance of Father Mariano Conjugacion and played a significant role during the Spanish and Japanese occupations.